mvolkmann/blog/src/neovim.md

 To toggle display of Git blame text, enter `:GitBlameToggle`.

-Consider adding a "gb" key mapping that runs the `GitBlameToggle` command.
+Consider adding a "<leader>gB" key mapping that runs the `GitBlameToggle` command.
+The mapping "<leader>gb" is already used for "git branches".

 #### hop.nvim